McGrapefruit/pink-quanta/content/META/about me.md

 ![[about me-20240721034345767.jpg|600]]

-Although I am "only" 30 years old, with 12 years of working experience, I had the opportunity to live a lot of different lives, working in many different jobs-sectors and experiencing unusual situations for my age.
+Although I am "only" 30 years old, my 12 years of professional experience have afforded me the privilege of navigating a diverse array of careers and sectors, often encountering situations that are uncommon for someone of my age.

-I am no expert in the topics I write about - **I am a generalist surrounded by inspiring experts**, a jack-of-all-trades and debater [(ENTP)](https://www.16personalities.com/entp-personality) [^1].
+I do not claim expertise in the topics I explore within this *digital garden* - **I am a generalist inspired by the insights of experts**.

+I consider myself a jack-of-all-trades and debater [(ENTP)](https://www.16personalities.com/entp-personality).
-I am multi-interested person, learning is something I deeply enjoy.
+My curiosity spans multiple fields, learning is something I deeply enjoy.

-I work as an ~~interdisziplinary~~ transdisziplinary communicator – I help to communicate and aggregate.
+My academic background lies in psychology, with a focus on communication and interaction, a foundation that informs my current work as ~~interdisziplinary~~ transdisziplinary communicator – I help to communicate and aggregate.

 I am a system thinker.

-I am a studied Psychologist specialized in communication and interaction.
-If there is anything I am good at, I’d guess its empathy (understanding peoples feelings and motives) and communication (extracting meaning / translating it for others to understand).
-I am a sensitive person who perceives things that others often don't notice.

-I like to think about the bigger picture – and I invite you to join me on my cognitive adventures.

 > **Think outside the box, an remember - there is no box!**

-[^1]: I do indeed “have an offbeat, contrarian idea of fun – one that usually involves a healthy dose of spirited debate”, as the 16-personality-test put it words.